abdulah-khaleel/batch-tender-invitation/ak_tender_batch_invitation/README.md

 ## Versions

-The app is tested on Odoo versions `14.0` and `15.0` for both community and enterprise versions.
+The app is tested on Odoo version `16.0` for both community and enterprise versions.
 Branches are named after Odoo versions respectively.

 ## Issues